Why is my child’s eye sight important?

-The early identification of any problems with their vision will help to improve outcomes for your child.
+The early identification of any problems with their eye sight will help to improve your child's opportunity to learn and develop.

 If you notice that your child: